sara-nl/PRACE-intro-dl/README.md

 This access to Cartesius is made available for duration of the course and at most one week after its finalization.

-## Preparation for Hands-on session of GPU programming
+## Preparation for the hands-on sessions

 Login to Cartesius, clone the git repository and generate a key pair.